Car Buying Tips for Our Friends in The Military

 We created this special section of CarBuyingTips.com for our friends in the military who more often than not are scammed by businesses around military bases, particularly car dealers.
 Don't get me wrong, many car dealers will do good by you.
 Between you and me, we all know that many take advantage of the soldiers who work so hard to protect our freedom.
 My research with several friends in the military supports this and prompted me to add this section to the site.

-The reason this occurs is that many military personnel tend to be young, 18-25, and they've never had any financial training where they could learn about credit and how to prevent building up too much debt.
+This happens because of the fact that most personnel in the military are young, 18 to 25 years of age.
+They have never received any financial training.
+They never learned about credit and how to prevent taking on too much debt.
 Maybe they are living on base with a spouse and kid and can barely keep up with the bills.
 Sometimes they build up a lot of debt.
 Sound familiar?
 Time to break the mold.

-One officer emailed me this: "It is not unusual for a junior enlisted person to come to their officers after buying a used car at 20%+ interest and begging us for help in getting out of the situation.
-It is sometimes possible to convince a dealer that the service member will default on the payments due to deployments and that it's in their best interest to renegotiate the deal, but this doesn't always work.
-The best solution is for the service member to be informed before buying, and for this reason I recommend your site whenever possible."
+One officer who visited CarBuyingTips.com wrote wrote: "It is not unusual for junior enlisted personnel to come to their commanding officers after they purchased a used car at 20%+ APR and beg us for assistance in getting out of the deal.
+Sometimes it is possible to convince a dealership that the service member is going to default on their loan due to an upcoming deployment and it's in their best interest to renegotiate the deal.
+Unfortunately, this doesn't always work.
+The best solution is for all military personnel to be informed consumers.
+This is why I recommend CarBuyingTips.com whenever possible."

 We're going to teach you how to determine what dealers pay for cars and use that information to formulate an offer to the dealer which is fair to both parties, gives you a scam fee discount and still gives the dealer a fair profit.
 You should be confident and professional, not confrontational or adversarial when buying a car.
 Knowledge is your ammunition.
 Here is a typical email I get from military personnel and what they are seeing out there: